otifsolutions/laravel-airtime/README.md

-### How artisan sync comamnd works works for this service
+### How artisan sync comamnd works for this service
 - First checks if this service is enabled or not
 - Migrations are run then credentials are checked
 - Token is generated with credentials and got the balance and set the balance